gnugat/knowledge/cheat-sheets/machine-learning.md

 Depending on the chosen activation function, initialize weights and biases as follow:

-* for sigmoid: Gaussian distribution with mean 0 and standard deviation:
+* for sigmoid (standard, tanh): Gaussian distribution with mean 0 and standard deviation:
   * 1 for each bias (so it's picked randomly between -1 and 1 with mean 0)
   * 1 / √n for each weight with n being the number of neurons in the layer (using a standard deviation of 1 with a high number of neurons result with a saturated layers,